Roberts-sw/C-C-style/README.md

 6. PCR-array, size `0x20`, starting at hex-address `0x0008 C0C0`
 7. DSCR-array, size `0x20`, starting at hex-address `0x0008 C0E0`
 8. fill-array of size `0x28`, starting at hex-address `0x0008 C100`
+   - as its name I use the address-offset inside the aggregate type
 9. DSCR2-array, size `0x20`, starting at hex-address `0x0008 C128`

 So `IO_` would address the (volatile) struct-contents starting at absolute address